H2CO3/Sparkling/doc/tutorial.md

 ## Variables

-All variables need to be declared with `var` before they can be used.
+All variables need to be declared with `var` or `let` before they can be used.
 Variables can be initialized when declared.
 For example:

     var i = 10;
     var j;